timminator/Enhanced-GPU-PV/README.md

 4. In the extracted folder you downloaded, open PreChecks.ps1 in Powershell ISE and run it by using the green play button and copy the GPU listed (or the warnings that you need to fix).
 5. Open CopyFilesToVM.ps1 in Powershell ISE and edit the params section at the top of the file.
 Further notes regarding these parameters you can find down below.
 6. Run CopyFilesToVM.ps1 with your changes to the params section - this may take 5-10 minutes.
-7. Open and sign into Parsec or install and setup Sunshine on the VM.
-After that double click the shortcut "Switch Display to ParsecVDA" and close the window on the host.
+7. Open and sign into Parsec or Sunshine on the VM.
+If you're using Sunshine also pair your VM with a client.
+8. After that double click the shortcut "Switch Display to ParsecVDA/Virtual Display" depending on your chosen solution.
+Your mouse inside the VM will disappear.
+Close the window on the host.
 Use Parsec or Moonlight to connect to the VM.

 You should be good to go!

+## Notes:

+- If you're using the Sunshine/Moonlight solution I would advice you to do a restart of the VM after your first connection via Moonlight.
+For some reason on the first switch to the Virtual Display the refresh rate is not hitting the set limit.
+For example on a 60hz refresh rate its limited to 56 fps instead and can be verified by a website like testufo.com.
+This causes dropped frames.
+After a restart the problem never occurs again.
+- Connections to the VM can take up to 60 seconds.
+This can cause problems when using the default moonlight client, as it has a timeout window of 10 seconds.
+If no frame is received in this timeframe the connection attempt times out.
+This can lead to needing several attempts to successfully connect to the VM via Moonlight.
+To solve this problem, i also created a new Moonlight build that increases this timeout to 60 seconds instead.
+You can check it out [here](https://github.com/timminator/Moonlight-Tailored-for-GPU-PV).

 ## Upgrading GPU Drivers after updating the host GPU Drivers: